 • Jacqueline Smith (Production Manager) manages production and distribution at MEP, itogether with some administrative and accounting duties, including subscriptions to Caribbean Beat.

-• Caroline Taylor (Online Editor) writes for Caribbean Beat, and manages the online presence and digital marketing of all of MEP’s publications.
-She also moonlights as an actor and singer.
+• Caroline Taylor (Web Editor) writes for Caribbean Beat, and manages the website and online presence for the magazine and all MEP’s publications.
+She also moonlights in the performing arts.

-• Jeremy Taylor (Consulting editor/Managing Director, MEP) worked as a teacher in England, Kenya and Trinidad after completing his MA at Cambridge University before becoming a freelance journalist and commentator, contributing to a wide range of media including the BBC and the London Times.
+• Jeremy Taylor (Chairman of MEP • Consulting Editor) worked as a teacher in England, Kenya and Trinidad after completing his MA at Cambridge University before becoming a freelance journalist and commentator, contributing to a wide range of media including the BBC and the London Times.
 He edited the Caribbean Chronicle and BWIA Sunjet before co-founding MEP in 1990.
 Some of his articles and broadcasts were collected in Going to Ground (Prospect Press, 1994), and he wrote a guide to Trinidad and Tobago, Masquerade, for Macmillan (1986, 2nd edition 1991).
 He is the founding editor of Discover Trinidad & Tobago and Caribbean Beat; and currently contributes to The Caribbean Review of Books, and edits ENERGY Caribbean, the Trinidad and Tobago Business Guide, and select client projects.

 • Bridget van Dongen (Designer & Editorial Assistant), originally from South Africa, has been in the print business for many years and has worked all over the world.
 She has been living in the Caribbean for the past 12 years and has been in publishing, doing graphic design and assisting with editorial for the past five.